SLajuwomi/cursor-tutor-manifesto/README.md

 - [ ] Add a mode to maintain context between modes.
 Might be a part of the Tutor Mode or a separate mode.
 - [ ] Allow Tutor Mode to write example code to help explain.
 It cannot be complete code.
 The goal is to show a brief example of the code and explain it.
 Could be broken into a separate mode.
 - [ ] Allow Tutor Mode to link to documentation more aggressively.
 I didn't know Cursor could do this so was not using it that heavily.

+# Notes (updated 6/26/2025)

+- I have been pretty much only been using the Tutor Mode.
+I find I can solve most problems with it alone.
+- I have also been able to use this with Claude Code by adding it to `CLAUDE.md`.
+This is how I use it in IntelliJ at the moment.